Zeroo28/reven/README.md

 ## Contributing

 -   Fork this repository.
+-   Create a new branch: `git checkout -b <my-super-cool-feature>`
 -   Work on your super cool changes/features.
--   Commit your changes : `git commit -am "my commit message"`
+-   Commit your changes : `git commit -am "Added a new feature"`
 -   Push your branch : `git push origin dev`
 -   And, open a pull request on GitHub.

-Flutter documentation is available [here](https://docs.flutter.dev/).

 ## Known Issues